Research Experiences for Undergraduates at the University of Colorado Mountain Research Station

 The University of Colorado Research Experiences for Undergraduates program runs for 10 weeks, and includes individually mentored research projects and a variety of training workshops.
 The program is run at the University of Colorado's Mountain Research Station (MRS)

 .
 More information about the REU program, the faculty involved, the host site, and the application process can be found in these pages.
+Review of applications will begin February 27, 2017.

 The program covers housing and food while at the MRS, as well as a stipend and travel support.